Blog - Excel

 4. Avoid Relying on Third-Party Input

-Only give feedback on behaviour you’ve personally observed.
+Only give developmental feedback on behaviour you’ve personally observed.
 If a team member brings an issue to your attention, assess the situation yourself before addressing it with the employee.
 Avoid creating tension between colleagues by involving third parties in the feedback process.

-5. Give Feedback Regularly
+5. Give Developmental Feedback Regularly

-Don’t save all your feedback for yearly performance appraisals.
+Don’t save all your developmental feedback for yearly performance appraisals.
 Regular feedback, both positive and developmental, helps resolve issues early and fosters a culture of open communication, reducing the stress of annual reviews.

 6. Ask for Their Perspective

 Encourage the employee to share their side of the story.
 Ask them what areas they feel they could improve and how you can help.
-This approach makes the feedback process more collaborative and can lead to more positive outcomes.
+This approach makes the developmental feedback process more collaborative and can lead to more positive outcomes.

 7. Follow Up

-Don’t assume that giving feedback once is enough.
+Don’t assume that giving developmental feedback once is enough.
 Check in regularly to ensure the employee is making progress.
 Following up shows that you’re invested in their development and helps prevent the same issues from resurfacing.

-Balancing Feedback for Greater Success
+Balancing Developmental Feedback for Greater Success

 Managers often favour one type of feedback over another or avoid giving feedback altogether.
 This leads to misunderstandings, feelings of being underappreciated, and ultimately, disengagement.
 However, by learning to balance motivational and developmental feedback, you can create a workplace culture that promotes growth, trust, and high performance.